trimble-oss/website-modus.trimble.com/content/components/pagination.md

 ### Accessibility

 - Use a wrapping `<nav>` element to identify it as a navigation section to screen readers and other assistive technologies.
+- As pages likely have more than one such navigation section, it’s advisable to provide a descriptive `aria-label` for the `<nav>` to reflect its purpose.
+For example, if the pagination component is used to navigate between a set of search results, an appropriate label could be `aria-label="Search results pages"`.
-- Pagination is built with the ordered list `ol` HTML elements, so screen readers can announce the number of available links.
+- Pagination is built with the ordered list `ol` HTML elements (only if the number of links exactly matches), so screen readers can announce the number of available links.
+- If you use icons for the next and previous buttons be sure to add the `aria-label="Previous"` and ` aria-label="Next"` attributes to the links.